n8ur/traefik-cloudflared/README.md

 Three things that most of the tutorials I've found don't mention, or gloss over:

-*  The docker default network doesn't provide DNS-like capability, so it's best to use a network for the cloudflared<-->traefik  traffic.
-This "cloudflared-traefik" network is created outside these containers and must exist before running them.
+*  The docker default network doesn't provide DNS-like capability, so it's best to use a separate network for the cloudflared<-->traefik  traffic.
+Otherwise you have to identify the services by IP address, and those could change as the docker environment changes.
+I cared the "cloudflared-traefik" network via a docker command, and it must exist before running the containers.

 *  The Cloudflare tunnel is a "wildcard" with a public hostname of "*" point to a service of type "HTTPS" pointing to the private LAN address of the traefik instance.  *VERY IMPORTANT* -- in the Cloudflare configuration, click on "Additional Application Settings"/"TLS" and make sure that "No TLS Verify" is enabled.
 By default it's off, and this is what caused me to lose hair for hours.